gnss-sdr/gnss-sdr/README.md

 $ sudo ./pybombs install uhd gnuradio
 ~~~~~~

-This can take some time (up to two hours to complete, depending on your system), and installs the latest versions of the Universal Hardware Driver (UHD) and GNU Radio in your system, including all their dependencies.
+This can take some time (up to two hours to complete, depending on your system), and downloads, builds and installs the latest versions of the Universal Hardware Driver (UHD) and GNU Radio in your system, including all their dependencies.
-In case you do not want to use PyBOMBS and prefer to build and install GNU Radio manually from source, follow instructions at the [GNU Radio Build Guide](http://gnuradio.org/redmine/projects/gnuradio/wiki/BuildGuide).
+In case you do not want to use PyBOMBS and prefer to build and install GNU Radio step by step, follow instructions at the [GNU Radio Build Guide](http://gnuradio.org/redmine/projects/gnuradio/wiki/BuildGuide).

-### Install other libraries used by GNSS-SDR:
+### Manual installation of other required dependencies

 #### Install the [Armadillo](http://arma.sourceforge.net/ "Armadillo's Homepage") C++ linear algebra library: